hannahlspencer/EventSwipe/README.md

 *Updated January 2014*

 * EventSwipe automatically handles multiple text file encodings (ANSI, UTF-8, Unicode big endian and Unicode little endian)
-* Automatic logging of each session to /logs/ folder (in case of application crashing or not saving attendance data)
+* Automatic logging of each session to /My Documents/EventSwipeLogs/ (in case of application crashing or not saving attendance data)
 * Yes/no dialogue for non-booked attendees with Y/N keyboard shortcuts to allow for quick recording of non-booked attendees
 * Stronger visual cue when ID has been entered (booking status colour flashes)
 * Keyboard shortcut (Ctrl+t) for booking mode toggling